Menu

 The Issue of Treatment

-This can be made worse by doctors not listening to their thyroid patients’ worries and suggestions about links to other health conditions.
-Signs that their medication isn’t working well, so non-optimal thyroid levels, can include on-going fatigue, muscle aches, mental health issues such as depression, post-natal depression, bi-polar and anxiety, adrenal problems (high/low cortisol), vitamin deficiencies and diagnoses of fibromyalgia and chronic fatigue syndrome, to name just a few.
+Signs that their medication isn’t working well can include on-going fatigue, muscle aches, mental health issues such as depression, postnatal depression, anxiety, adrenal problems, vitamin deficiencies and diagnoses of fibromyalgia and chronic fatigue syndrome, to name just a few.

-Ultimately, once thyroid levels are optimal it tends to mean that the hypothyroidism is being optimally treated, so most symptoms should start to disappear, but support for other possible problems like vitamin deficiencies and adrenal fatigue will need to be in place until they recover, too.
+Ultimately, once thyroid levels are optimal it tends to mean that the hypothyroidism is being optimally treated, so most symptoms should start to disappear, but support for other possible problems like vitamin deficiencies and adrenal issues will need to be in place until they recover, too.

 Many thyroid patients feel their GP isn’t sympathetic enough, or willing to run all the tests they need to properly check and monitor their thyroid levels, so some turn to ordering their own additional tests.